tiksem/KotlinSpirit/README.md

 Lightweight library for creating parsers, inspired by C++ boost spirit library.

 # Introduction
 There are no good libraries or frameworks to parse text easily in Kotlin.
 Yeah, we have regular expressions.
-But they are hard to debug, hard to read, don't support recursive expressions and they perform poorly.
+But they are hard to debug, hard to read, hard to reuse and they perform poorly.
 One time I got StackOverflow error easily while parsing a large text.
 So the idea was to create a simple library with compile-time expressions checking.

 # Gradle installation